-That is why scholars have interpreted Klein as insisting that "[t]he judiciary will not permit its articulate authority to be subverted to serve ends antagonistic to its actual judgment; the judiciary will resist efforts to make it seem to support and regularize that with which it in fact disagrees."15 In other words, if the judiciary interprets the preexisting law to require a particular outcome, it may not be required to reach the opposite conclusion unless that preexisting substantive law is duly changed.
+That is why scholars have interpreted Klein as insisting that "[t]he judiciary will not permit its articulate authority to be subverted to serve ends antagonistic to its actual judgment; the judiciary will resist efforts to make it seem to support and regularize that with which it in fact disagrees."
+Sager, supra, at 2529; see also Martin H. Redish & Christopher R. Pudelski, Legislative Deception, Separation of Powers, and the Democratic Process: Harnessing the Political Theory of United States v.
+Klein, 100 Nw.
+U. L. Rev. 437.
+438-39 (2006) (reading Klein to forbid Congress from enlisting the judiciary in deceiving the electorate as to the actual state of the law).
+In other words, if the judiciary interprets the preexisting law to require a particular outcome, it may not be required to reach the opposite conclusion unless that preexisting substantive law is duly changed.